Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Experiments

 \section{Experiments}

 To validate ANTONI-$\alpha$, we established a benchmark comprising three core diagnostic tasks: organ identification, neoplasm detection, and differential diagnosis (selecting the most likely diagnosis from a set of options).
+Figure \ref{fig:validation_pipeline} illustrates this evaluation framework: ANTONI-$\alpha$ processes native whole-slide images directly, while the baseline MedGemma model receives downsampled, whitespace-removed $892 \times 892$ pixel thumbnails.
+This preprocessing is necessary because MedGemma cannot handle the full resolution of WSIs or accept custom encoder embeddings such as those from PRISM.
+Both models are queried with identical questions, and responses are evaluated against pathologist-verified reference labels.
 Evaluation was performed on a held-out internal test set of 317 cases, predominantly consisting of skin ($N=141$), breast ($N=92$), and colon ($N=48$) specimens, comprising 218 neoplastic and 99 non-neoplastic samples.
 Reference labels were derived from the first two questions of the generated `short-vqa' and `differential diagnosis' attributes, resulting in 951 instruction-response pairs verified and corrected by a board-certified pathologist.
 Further details can be found in Appendix \ref{appendix:eval}.

 \paragraph{Evaluation Metrics} For \emph{organ identification}, the model was prompted to identify the tissue type or organ present.
 Responses were parsed and evaluated against a standardised hierarchical tissue taxonomy, found in the ANTONI-$\alpha$ repository, which organises organs and tissue types into a structured ontology with synonyms for each node (e.g., large intestine and colon tissue).
-Furthermore, a hierarchical scoring scheme was applied, where a response received a score of 1.0 if it matched the ground truth node exactly, 0.75 if it was one step away in the hierarchy (i.e., a direct parent, child, or sibling), 0.5 if it was two steps away, and 0.0 otherwise.
+Furthermore, a hierarchical scoring scheme was applied, where a response received a score of 1.0 if it matched the reference node exactly, 0.75 if it was one step away in the hierarchy (i.e., a direct parent, child, or sibling), 0.5 if it was two steps away, and 0.0 otherwise.